 Kenneth Kaye's publications on the early development of human behavior

 University of Chicago Press, 1982.
 Republished in UK, Spain, Italy, Argentina, and Japan.
-Complete text of the first edition, unfortunately not searchable - but with an index
+Complete text of the first edition, with an index

 Articles, Chapters, and Book Reviews

 Cambridge Review, January 1970.
 One's first academic publication is a thrill on the order of a student pilot's first solo flight.
 In my case, it happened while I was at "the other Cambridge" on a postdoctoral fellowship: only a book review in a university magazine, to be sure, but I've held onto that issue for nearly 50 years.

 Mother-infant interaction in the organization of sucking (Kaye and Brazelton, 1971)

 by Kenneth Kaye and T. Berry Brazelton.
 Presented to the Society for Research in Child Development, Minneapolis, March 1971.